- Assignment Type:

-As the Resource Mobilization Advisor with LÁfrikanaI, you will support the organization to develop a resource mobilization strategy to secure funds for their ongoing operations and programs.
-You will also support staff in using online and digital platforms, provide guidance on diversifying the funding sources, identify funding opportunities and assist in grant proposals.
+As the Resource Mobilization Advisor with Girl Child Network (GCN), you will support the organization to conduct donor mapping, develop a resource mobilization strategy to secure funds for their ongoing operations and support with partnership development.

-Apply today to make an impact on youth in Kenya!
+Apply today to have an impact on girls education rights in Kenya!

 Roles and Responsibilities

-- Identify resource mobilization opportunities using digital platforms, and provide guidance on establishing and maintaining strong partnerships with donors using online tools
+- Identify resource mobilization opportunities using different platforms (including digital platforms), and increase the organization’s capacities by providing guidance on establishing and maintaining strong partnerships with donors using online tools

-- Support in developing an online resource mobilization plan with specific time frames
+- Support in developing an online resource mobilization strategy and work plan with specific time frames

 - Participate in pre-assignment training